MarcMachaczek/FractonNQS/README.md

 - `sweep` determines the transfer learning protocol.
 Viable options are `independent`, `left-right`, and `right-left`.
 - `field_strengths` is a two-dimensional array that contains all field configurations $(h_x, h_y, h_z)$.
 - `direction_index` is either equal to $0=x$, $1=y$ or $2=z$, and determines along which field compenents the transfer learning order is fixed.
 For instance, `swipe`=`right-left` and `direction_index`=`1` sorts `field_strengths` in decreasing order of the $y$-field components and transfer learning is then applied starting from the first element of the ordered `field_strengths`.
-- `pre_init` determines whether the model is initialized in the exact ground state represenation of the pure system
 - `checkpoint` can point towards a serialized NQS (.mpack file) to load that parametrization and chains in order to continure transfer learning / optimization from with this state.

-## Project status

-So far, this project lacks many quality-of-life features that should be mandatory for an accessible and easy-to-use library, like simple toy-examples with proper argument parsing, a detailed documentation, tests and many more.
-In the future, we might bring the code to the PyPI, which will come with a number of improvements like (in rough order):

-1. toy-examples on Google Colab for an easy introduction of available functionality
-2. clean production scripts with proper argument parsing
-3. documentation
-4. benchmarks and tests
-5. ...
+- `pre_init` determines whether the model is initialized in the exact ground state represenation of the pure system.